alexdevero/alex-devero-blog/__drafts__/draft--access-object-properties.md

 These rules are also important for when you want to access object properties.
 This is especially true for dot notation.
 Dot notation works only with valid identifiers.
 It will not work if the property at hand violates these rules.
 For example, if it starts with number, or contains only number.
 Or, if it contains `-`.

 If you want to access some property that violates these rules, don't use dot notation.
 Instead, use bracket notation.
-This way, you will still be able to work with that property as usually.
+This way, you will still be able to work with that property as usual.
 You will learn about bracket notation in the next section.

 ```JavaScript
 // Create an object: